An instrument name consists of a sequence of elements separated by

 wait: An instrumented wait event.

-Memory instrumentation is disabled by default, and can be enabled
+Most memory instrumentation is disabled by default, and can be

 setup_instruments table.
 Memory